Integrals of stable envelopes for cotangent bundles to Grassmannians: Setup

 \end{proposition}

 Let us note here that the formula for the Euler class is independent of the choice of chamber.

 The fixed points, the 1-dimensional orbits containing fixed points, and $\bT$-characters along these lines, may be assembled together into a \textit{moment graph}.
-This is a graph arising from any nice variety with a torus action, whose vertices are the points $X^{\bT}$, with an edge between $p_1$ and $p_2$ if there exists a 1-dimensional $\bT$-orbit whose closure contains $p_1$ and $p_2$.
+This is a graph arising from any nice variety with a torus action, whose vertices are the points $X_{k,n}^{\bT}$, with an edge between $p_1$ and $p_2$ if there exists a 1-dimensional $\bT$-orbit whose closure contains $p_1$ and $p_2$.
 This edge is labeled with the $\bT$-weight of the this orbit, as calculated above.
 And if a chamber is chosen, as we have, edges can also be directed according to the attracting partial order.

-The moment graph of $X$ has a simple description.
-Its vertices are given by the fixed points of $X$, $p_I$.
+The moment graph of $X_{k,n}$ has a simple description.
+Its vertices are given by the fixed points of $X_{k,n}$, $p_I$.
 There is an edge between $p_I$ and $p_J$ if $|I\cap J|=k-1$: Thus the symmetric difference consists of two indices, denote them as $i,j$.
-The $\bT$-weight at $T_{p_I}X$ in the direction of $p_J$ is $a_j-a_i$, and each fixed point has a cotangent direction of the opposite attracting nature with inverted $\bA$-weight and an additional additive $\hbar$ factor.
+The $\bT$-weight at $T_{p_I}X_{k,n}$ in the direction of $p_J$ is $a_j-a_i$, and each fixed point has a cotangent direction of the opposite attracting nature with inverted $\bA$-weight and an additional additive $\hbar$ factor.
 With the chosen cocharacter, the induced partial order is determined by the indices $i,j$: The smaller index's corresponding fixed point is attracting.
-For example the moment graph of the $\bT$-action on $T^*Gr(2,4)$ is given by:
+For example, in the moment graph of the $\bT$-action on $X_{2,4}$, the edge pointing from $\langle 13\rangle$ to $\langle 12\rangle$, for example, has character $a_3-a_2$ at $\langle 12\rangle$, and the corresponding arrow pointing away from $\langle 12\rangle$ has character $a_2-a_3+\hbar$.
+The $\bA$-weights are only determined up to sign, but the zero section weights and cotangent weights must have opposite signs.